xyb3rt/acme.vim/README.md

 * Send text to commands:

-	Middle-clicking in scratch and terminal windows sends the text to the command running in the window instead of executing it.
-Middle-clicking anywhere in a scratch or terminal window from another window in visual mode sends that window's selection.
+	Middle-clicking in scratch windows sends the text to the command running in the window instead of executing it.
+Middle-clicking anywhere in a scratch window from another window in visual mode sends that window's selection.
 This is useful for evaluating part of a buffer in a REPL.

 * Commands open files in the vim instance they are running in: